top of page

 (A peculiar and fascinating part of Hedgehog’s behaviour)

-At times when a Hedgehog encounters an unfamiliar smell or taste, such as fruit juices, soaps etc., it may lick, bite or chew at the object, attempting to accumulate some of unusual substance in it’s mouth.
-Then the Hedgehog, using its tongue, produces a mass of frothy saliva, and spreads the saliva over it’s quills.
+At times when a Hedgehog encounters an unfamiliar smell or taste, such as fruit juices, soaps etc., it may lick, bite or chew at the object, attempting to accumulate some of unusual substance in its mouth.
+Then the Hedgehog, using its tongue, produces a mass of frothy saliva, and spreads the saliva over its quills.

 While this is a natural behaviour it is more often observed in baby Hedgehogs’ who often find everything new and exciting.
-As pet Hedgehogs mature and become accustom to numerous smells and tastes they tend to self-anoint less often.
+As pet Hedgehogs mature and become accustomed to numerous smells and tastes they tend to self-anoint less often.
 Some of our teenage and adult Hedgehogs never bother to self-anoint.

 Enclosure / Habitat Requirements

-Enclosed Bins and Aquariums are not suitable !
+• Enclosed Bins and Aquariums are not suitable !

 Minimum size cage for a Hedgehog is approximately 25"long x 17" wide x 15" Tall or Larger

 All mammals in captivity, including Hedgehogs need open-air well ventilated, clean, roomy cages to thrive in.
-They need to be able to experience natural light, they need to experience smells and they need to become familiar with non muffled sounds in order to develop properly.
+They need to be able to experience natural light, they need to experience smells and they need to become familiar with non muffled sounds to develop properly.

-While boxes may help contain some of the shavings/bedding, without proper air-flow the bedding and the plastic will hold humidity.
+While boxes may help contain some of the shavings/bedding, without proper airflow the bedding and the plastic will hold humidity.
 Humidity promotes mold and bacteria growth which can be fatal to a pet.
-So,why anyone would want to keep any pet in a bin denies logical explanation.
+So, why anyone would want to keep any pet in a bin denies logical explanation.

 Like all animals, Hedgehogs need to be able to use and rely on their senses to experience the constant ongoing, changes in their environment, however minor these may seem.
-Minor changes in lighting, sound, temperature, etc., helps keep them stimulated and their brains working.All animals need to be exposed to light, air movement and some things that they can identify i.e. different sounds, noises and smells that are in their surrounding environment.
+Minor changes in lighting, sound, temperature, etc., helps keep them stimulated and their brains working.
+All animals need to be exposed to light, air movement and some things that they can identify i.e., Different sounds, noises and smells that are in their surrounding environment.
 Depriving them the use of any of these key senses will undoubtedly have long term psychological effects that may result in behavioral issues and mental injury.

-Occasionally, breeders & pet caregivers will recommend a cheap bin to use to contain a pet in temporarily but some will also recommend using them instead of an open-air habitat for the pet to live in forever…THIS SHOULD NEVER HAPPEN!
+Occasionally, breeders & pet caregivers will recommend a cheap bin to use to contain a pet in temporarily, but some will also recommend using them instead of an open-air habitat for the pet to live in forever…THIS SHOULD NEVER HAPPEN!
 The only time an appropriately sized tote should be used for an animal is when you need something to tote an animal around in and it should only be used for a short time.
 Pet carriers may be a better option.
 Carriers are a little more expensive, but they are designed for ease of use; equipped with a secure door and a handle for carrying and most can be disassembled for easy storage when they are not in use.

 My opinion, as a pet owner and as breeder who actually truly cares about my pets, I find the whole idea of keeping a pet in an enclosed plastic or glass box completely ridiculous, risky and inhumane.
 I am not sure why any responsible caregiver would want to use one.
 I cannot even begin to guess why an ethical breeder would deliberately suggest using them.
-Perhaps their opinion is based more on emotion (irrational fear) rather than logic, there is a very good possibility that some of these people that are selling these pets, are opportunists who are using the cheap price of a tote as a bit of a sales gimmick, hoping to make the animal's price more appealing to unsuspecting customers (sales ploy... save money on the supplies and spend more on the pet)
+Perhaps their opinion is based more on emotion (irrational fear) rather than logic, there is a very good possibility that some of these people that are selling these pets, are opportunists who are using the cheap price of a tote as a bit of a sales gimmick, hoping to make the animal's price more appealing to unsuspecting customers (sales ploy...
+Save money on the supplies and spend more on the pet)

 Of course we all want our pets to be safe and occasionally, even when we put a lot of thought when choosing a proper cage for our pet, it is always possible for an accident to happen but still we all need to keep in mind that keeping an animal in an enclosed humid space where bacteria, molds and fungus can grow, is surely nothing short of, an accident (injury) waiting to happen.